 The Duvals are part of a burgeoning cohort enjoying a "lock and leave" lifestyle.
 Buying everything from log homes to luxury lofts, the group has been blessed with healthy stock portfolios.
 Pre-retirement boomers and mature adults like the Duvals are leading the way, but young, active families are also escaping to second homes.

 They are fueling sales in places like Pinecrest Lake Golf and Country Club, a luxury 900-unit, single-family resort community in Pocono Pines, Pa.
-The community attracts professionals from Manhattan, Philadelphia, and New Jersey who want a weekend escape.
+The community attracts professionals from Manhattanfxwyvuwtwuaftsd, Philadelphia, and New Jersey who want a weekend escape.
 Gabe Pasquale, chief marketing officer for developer Spectrum Skanska of Valhalla, N.Y., a partner in the joint venture, says that Pinecrest Lake's target buyers are mature adults and families with children looking for a country club lifestyle.
 Pinecrest draws them with multi-age on-site amenities like a pool complex with a water slide, an 18-hole championship golf course, tennis courts, cross-country skiing, an ice skating pond, and a 77-acre lake with a sandy beach.

 The second-home market isn't the exclusive domain of well-heeled buyers.
 Tampa, Fla. based Jim Walter Homes targets lower- to middle-income vacation-home buyers.
 Four of its 35 models are designed as leisure homes.
 Walter builds them mostly in the Georgia and North Carolina mountains.